October 25, 2016 (at Linked-In), EDITED November 2017

 Set 3: The Neurobiology of Empathy

 The research is relatively new, most of it from the last ten years or so, and is multidisciplinary.
-This is not just 'Gaia revisited,' as it focuses on the not-yet widely realized implications of the (very much science-backed) interconnectedness between trees, plant life, and humankind.
+This is not just 'Gaia revisited,' as it focuses on the not-yet widely realized, although incredibly vast, degree and depth of interconnectedness between trees, plants and microorganisms, fungi, insects and other animal species, including humankind.
+And particularly on the even less realized implications, in spite of how thoroughly all that is backed up by science.

 That is, from the neurobiological level, on "up" and into many other critical levels - relative to Mother Earth 'going through her changes' so to speak - and those implications about which, very few people realize.

 In this, the article's third version (after the photo album post at facebook, September'16, and article post at LinkedIn) , I have improved context with regard to this otherwise likely complex topic - included a number of much more complete explanations for various points made.
 Prior to that, some readers were likely stretched beyond their credibility barriers.
 In truth, science has learned much, and most of us have been way-layed in bad news and news conflicts.
-Science has provided "the good news" - if we only understand and apply it, EG: gel it and fly it.
-I should also add the following few paragraphs to the introduction:
+Science has provided "the good news" - we only need to understand and apply it.

 I am not aware (as yet) of anyone else who has assembled this particular variety of research, let alone attempted to pull together or deduct such kinds of relationships among them, let alone the kinds of implications that now seem (to me) not just apparent, but obvious.
 As for what we can do with or about this, some suggestions have been made here, some direct, some implied.
 But none of which is rocket science, so to speak.
 Scientists can go much further, of course, and one hopes that they are already taking the most productive solutionary next steps.